-Although a federal greenhouse gas program is not assumed in the AEO2015 Reference case, the EMM includes the option of retrofitting existing coal plants for carbon capture and sequestration (CCS).
-This option is important when considering alternate scenarios that do constrain carbon emissions.
+The EMM includes the option of retrofitting existing coal plants for carbon capture and sequestration (CCS).
 The modeling structure for CCS retrofits within the EMM was developed by the National Energy Technology Laboratory[91] and uses a generic model of retrofit costs as a function of basic plant characteristics (such as heat rate).
 The costs have been adjusted to be consistent with costs of new CCS technologies.
 The CCS retrofits are assumed to remove 90% of the carbon input.
 The addition of the CCS equipment results in a capacity derate of around 30% and reduced efficiency of 43% at the existing coal plant.
-The costs depend on the size and efficiency of the plant, with the capital costs averaging \$1,628 per kilowatt, and ranging from \$1,192 to \$2,254 per kilowatt.
+The costs depend on the size and efficiency of the plant, with the capital costs averaging \$1,679 per kilowatt, and ranging from \$1,222 to \$2,386 per kilowatt.
 It was assumed that only plants greater than 500 megawatts and with heat rates below 12,000 Btu per kilowatthour would be considered for CCS retrofits.

-Table 8.8.
+Table 8.9.
 Planned SO2 scrubber additions by EMM region

 Regions gigawatts

 Texas Reliability Entity 0.0

 Florida Reliability Coordinating Council 0.0

-Midwest Reliability Council - East 1.5
+Midwest Reliability Council - East 1.2

-Midwest Reliability Council - West 1.5
+Midwest Reliability Council - West 1.4

 Northeast Power Coordinating Council/New England 0.0

 Northeast Power Coordinating Council/NYC-Westchester 0.0

 Northeast Power Coordinating Council/Long Island 0.0

 Northeast Power Coordinating Council/Upstate 0.0

 ReliabilityFirst Corporation/East 0.0

-ReliabilityFirst Corporation/Michigan 2.8
+ReliabilityFirst Corporation/Michigan 1.7

-ReliabilityFirst Corporation/West 2.5
+ReliabilityFirst Corporation/West 4.8

 SERC Reliability Corporation/Delta 0.0

 SERC Reliability Corporation/Gateway 1.2

-SERC Reliability Corporation/Southeastern 2.7
+SERC Reliability Corporation/Southeastern 1.0

 SERC Reliability Corporation/Central 0.0

 SERC Reliability Corporation/Virginia-Carolina 0.0

-Southwest Power Pool/North 0.9
+Southwest Power Pool/North 1.3

-Southwest Power Pool/South 0.0
+Southwest Power Pool/South 1.6

 Western Electricity Coordinating Council/Southwest 0.0

 Western Electricity Coordinating Council/California 0.0

 Western Electricity Coordinating Council/Northwest Power Pool Area 0.0

-Western Electricity Coordinating Council/Rockies 0.0
+Western Electricity Coordinating Council/Rockies 0.5

-Total 13.1
+Total 14.5